nioc/own-my-money/README.md

 ## Key features
 - self-hosted manager for personal finances,
 - secured multi-user accounts,
-- data input from OFX or JSON file from you bank,
+- data input from OFX, QIF or JSON file from you bank,
 - transactions classification (manual and automatic using data mining),
 - budget repartition analysis,
 - joint accounts,